 This is not a program for "Sports Fans."
 At Manhattanville College we have a vested interest in the sports industry.
 Of course we have our favorite teams and sports, but that is a conversation for sports radio.
 This is about sports business and creating the next wave of leaders for the sports business industry.
-Sports is a growing and thriving $600 billion annual business that touches everyone to some degree; it is also a highly competitive field—the Manhattanville Sport Business Management program tackles all of the pertinent areas of the sports business, and just as important, our professors and administrators have the network and contacts to make your sports business career happen or grow.
+Sports is a growing and thriving $600 billion annual business that touches everyone to some degree; it is also a highly competitive field—the Manhattanville Sport Business and Entertainment Management program tackles all of the pertinent areas of the sports business, and just as important, our professors and administrators have the network and contacts to make your sports business career happen or grow.

 The M.S.
 Sport Business and Entertainment Management program prepares students for an exciting career in the sports industry.
 Of course we have our favorite teams and sports, but that is a conversation for sports radio.
 This is about sports business and creating the next wave of leaders for the sports business industry.